 Unlike the first two times, Jones did not get any suspension as he was innocent, as per the commissions.

 However, that steroid controversy made UFC change the entire venue for the event, causing trouble to the fighters on the card and thousand of fans.

-The controversies outside the octagon have been detrimental to Jon Jones’ legacy.
-Although he is still undefeated as a champion, fans do imagine how great could have he been.
-It’s needless to say that there is always going to be an asterisk beside the name of Jon Jones.
+The controversies outside the octagon have been detrimental to Jon Jones’ legacy, it’s needless to say that there is always going to be an asterisk beside the name of Jon Jones.